Nathan Gill

-Nathan Lee Gill (born 6 July 1973) is a British former politician who served as the Leader of Reform UK Wales from March to May 2021 and UKIP in Wales from 2014 to 2016.
+Nathan Lee Gill (born 6 July 1973) is a British former politician and convicted criminal who served as the Leader of Reform UK Wales from March to May 2021 and as Leader of UKIP Wales from 2014 to 2016.
 He previously served as Member of the European Parliament (MEP) for Wales from 2014 to January 2020 as well as a Member of the National Assembly for Wales from May 2016 to December 2017.

 Gill served as a UK Independence Party (UKIP) MEP until his defection on 6 December 2018, and from 2016 to 2017 also an independent Member of the National Assembly for Wales.

-In September 2025, Gill pleaded guilty to eight charges of bribery whereby he was paid to make pro-Russian statements in the European Parliament and to the media.
+In September 2025, Gill pleaded guilty to eight charges relating to the acceptance of bribes from a former pro-Russia Ukrainian politician to make pro-Russian statements in the European Parliament and to the media.
+On 21 November 2025, he was sentenced to ten and a half years in prison.

 Early life and career

 Gill was born in England, but his family moved to Wales in the early 1980s.
-He was educated at Ysgol David Hughes and then Coleg Menai: on leaving the latter he joined a family-owned private company based in the East Riding of Yorkshire.
+He was educated at Ysgol David Hughes and then Coleg Menai.
+After leaving the latter he joined a family-owned private company based in the East Riding of Yorkshire.

 He founded and managed Burgill Ltd in March 2004, with his mother Elaine.
 Registered in Llangefni, Anglesey, but operating solely in Kingston upon Hull, the company provided domiciliary and home care services mainly to Hull City Council.
-The company employed 180 staff, chiefly from central Europe (mainly Poland) and the Philippines, to which they optionally provided chargeable "bunkhouse"-style accommodation.
+The company employed 180 staff, chiefly from central Europe (mainly Poland) and the Philippines, to whom they optionally provided chargeable "bunkhouse"-style accommodation.
 In a later interview with the Western Mail after his election, Gill commented:

 UKIP has never said it wants to stop all immigration – it wants to limit the numbers.
 People from overseas were employed because we could not find workers to do the jobs.
 We had a care home of our own, but mostly our workers were employed on home care contracts we had with Hull City Council and other organisations.
 The workers were paid more than the minimum wage, but not massively more.
 The amount we could afford to pay was determined by the amount of money we received from the council.
 Working in care is quite tough and we had a big turnover of staff.

-The company collapsed into administration with debts of £116,000, after its main bankers HSBC withdrew its borrowing facility after the 2008 financial crisis.
+The company collapsed and went into administration with debts of £116,000, after its main bankers HSBC withdrew its borrowing facility after the 2008 financial crisis.

-Gill then moved back to Wales, where he now lives in Llangefni, Isle of Anglesey, with his American wife Jana, and five children.
+Gill then moved back to Wales, where he lived in Llangefni, Isle of Anglesey, with his American wife Jana, and five children.
 The family are practising members of the Church of Jesus Christ of Latter-day Saints.